NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

 If your jobs are launched on a cluster or supercomputer, the name of the file containing the list of nodes may exist as an environmental variable.
-For example, on NASA’s Pleiades Supercomputer, which uses the Portable Batch System (PBS), the list of nodes can be retrieved as
+For example, on NASA's Pleiades Supercomputer, which uses the Portable Batch System (PBS), the list of nodes can be retrieved as
 $PBS_NODEFILE.